mandar2812/GPT2/README.md

 ## Introduction
-This project is a PyTorch implementation of OpenAI GPT-2 model.
-It provides model training, sentence generation, and metrics visualization.
-It is considered to be both understandable and optimized.
-We designed the codes to be comprehensible.
-Also we use [some techniques](#using-apex-in-training) to improve performance.
+This is a fork of the [affjljoo3581](https://github.com/affjljoo3581)'s excellent [GPT2 implementation](https://github.com/affjljoo3581/GPT2) implementation, with QA fine-tuning and rudimentary chat capabilities.

 ## Dependencies
 * regex